Posts Tagged ‘Rare’

 What about other £1 mis-strikes and errors?

 We believe this is the only known £1 error.
-Due to the huge number of coins that have entered circulation, there are a number of interesting mis-strikes, which, although numismatically interesting, have relatively limited collectibility or value.
+Due to the huge number of coins that have entered circulation, there are a number of interesting mis-strikes, which, although numismatically interesting, have relatively limited collectability or value.

 More worryingly, there are a number of altered £1 coins for sale, claiming to have misaligned heads or similar unusual errors.
 However, both these are likely to have transgressed the Coinage Act by tampering with the coin and are clear minting impossibilities.
 STEER WELL CLEAR is our advice.
-Similarly beware of photographs that purport to show a genuine Dual-dated £1 coin – you need to be confident you’re not simply looking at two different coins.
+Similarly, beware of photographs that purport to show a genuine Dual-dated £1 coin – you need to be confident you’re not simply looking at two different coins.

-1. How many were struck?
+- How many were struck?

 The Royal Mint has given no indication of how many Dual-dated £1 Coins ever went into circulation – and it’s quite likely they do not even know.
-We have not seen any examples amongst our stock.
+We’ve not seen any examples amongst our stock.
 Equally, 1,500,000,000 2016 £1 coins were struck and rates of 1,800 coins per minute were achieved at the height of production.

 The key number seems to be how many coins The Royal Mint strike before they replace a die.
 Given the nature of the “error” it seems likely that it was only corrected when the die was replaced.
 Understandably, the number of coins The Royal Mint strikes with each blank is not something the Mint chooses to share for commercial reasons.

-1. What are the comparables?
+- What are the comparables?

 We understand that at least one example was sold for £2,500 to a buyer in Spain in 2017, which probably marks the likely ceiling for value.

+Probably more Dual-dated £1 coins have been struck than the 2p coins.
+However, the error is particularly difficult to spot due to the size of the micro-engraving.
 Bearing all that in mind, our best value estimate for a Dual-dated £1 Coin in excellent condition is currently £300 – £500.

 Finding the coin in your change